-Our Pirate Warrior deck list guide outlines the best deck for Kobolds and Catacombs.
-This Pirate Warrior guide also contains Mulligan advice, strategy tips, card combos and synergies.
+Our Pirate Warrior deck list guide features the best deck list for Season 46 (January 2018).
+Our Pirate Warrior guide also contains Mulligan advice, card combos and strategy tips.

 Pirate Warrior is a very well established Hearthstone deck which mixes together loads of deadly synergies which can be found within the game's collection of Pirate cards.
 As well as these powerful minions, you're also able to make use of the Warrior's deadly weapons.
 Not only do these help end the match faster, they also help you control the opponent's side of the board so your minions can carry on doing damage without being threatened.